docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/limitations.md

 Desktop was configured to use Windows Subsystem for Linux (aka WSL).

-Starting with Docker Desktop 4.20, ECI is supported when Docker Desktop is configured to use either Hyper-V or WSL version 2.
+Starting with Docker Desktop 4.20, ECI is supported when Docker Desktop is configured to use either Hyper-V or WSL 2.

 >**Note**
 >